Employee Engagement Score: What is it & How to Measure It

 While specific indicators may vary, here are some common signs that suggest a poor employee engagement score:

-What constitutes a high employee engagement score?
+What constitutes optimal employee engagement scores?

 Determining a good employee engagement score hinges on various factors, including industry, company goals, and company size.
 As a general guideline, a score above 70 is considered good, while a score below 70 suggests the need for attention.
-To obtain a comprehensive view of the company's workforce, it should be combined with other metrics like turnover, absenteeism, and productivity.
+A high employee engagement score indicates a workforce that is motivated, satisfied, and committed to their roles.

 Key reasons why measuring employee engagement is important